The Best Composting Toilet Medium (and How to Use It)

 Disadvantages of coconut coir

 Unless you live near a coconut farm, you are unlikely to have access to cheap coconut coir.
-Its use for horticulture and pets can mean it is more expensive than other cover materials so may not be affordabel for full-time use.
+Its use for horticulture and pets can mean it is more expensive than other cover materials so may not be affordable for full-time use.
 However, for intermittent use or for small spaces this may be outweighed by the need or convenience of its compact form.

 Coconuts are not grown everywhere in the world so while it is a waste product, there is an environmental impact to transporting it.